World War I: Political Consequences

 United Kingdom

 The British public demanded that Germany pay retributions for the war, a provision not included in Wilsom's 14 Points.
 The British people were promissed, "A land fit for heroes" after the War.
 The experienced of the War radicalized politics and made the Labour Party into a political force that continues to this day.
 The cost of the War affectd post-War conditions which did not improve like many had expectd.
 The huge casualties fueled anti-war feeling in Britain.
-As a result, after the rise of Hitler in Germany, British Governments took an accomodating position, adopting a policy of appeasement.
+This was accentuated by the anti-War philosophy prevalent in the strong Socialist faction in the Labour Party.
+Military budgets were cut to the bone.
+The Depression also adversely affected mikitary budgets.
+Labour demabded welfare soenbding.
+As a result, after the rise of Hitler in Germany, a massive NAZI rearmanment program soon left Britain dangerously vuknerable.
+British Governments also took an accomodating position, adopting a policy of appeasement.
 The few politicans like Churchill who warned of German rearmament were pilloried as war mongers and relegated to the back benches.
 The policy culminated in the Munich Agreement negotiated by Prime Minister Chamberlin.

 United States

-America also entered the War with enthusiasm, primarily because of British war propaganda and incredibly inept German policies toward the United States (sinking passager liners, sabtoge efforts, the Zimmerman telegram, and unrestricted submarine warfare).
+America despites its reluctnce, also entered the War with enthusiasm, primarily because of British war propaganda.
+This was hightened by incredibly inept German policies toward the United States (sinking passager liners, sabtoge efforts, the Zimmerman telegram, and unrestricted submarine warfare).
 Unlike European countries which entered the War with territorial objectives in mind, President Wilson's justification was essentially idealistic in nature--"to make the world safe for democracy.
 President Wilson's peace program, the 14 Points, provided for no territorial gains on the part of the United States, but rather had provisions that were conceived to prevent future wars.
 The American infannty in large measure turned the course of the War.
 Compared to other beligerant countries, American casualties were relatively light.
 Despite this and the incorporation of the 14 point in the post-war peace treaties, substantial elements of the American public came to view American participation in the War a mistake.
 America in particular refused to join the League of Nations and participate in collective security.
 Republican politicans demanded a "return to normalcy".
-The casualties were part of the change in attitudes toward the Wr.
+The casualties were part of the change in attitudes toward the War.
 Even more important was a growing national consensus that all war is evil.
+The enfranchisement of women after the War with the 19th Amendment may have been a factor here.
 A great deal was written about the international arms trade and the "merchants of death".
-The enfranchisement of women after the War may have been a factor here.
-The fact that World War I proved not to be "the war to end all wars" further fueld American cynacism about participation in the War as did relevations about British war propaganda.
+There were Congressional invesigations of arms sames which fojnd nothing to suggest they were responsibkle for the War.
+The investigation got more press coverage than the findings.
+The fact that World War I proved not to be "the war to end all wars" further fueled American cynacism about participation in the War as did relevations about British war propaganda.
 The rise of Hitler in Germany convinced many Americans that Europe was inherently corrupt and tha America must never again send its boys to fight in another European war.
-There ws such a national consensus that Congress passed neutrality acts.
-The strength of American neutrality was such that President Roosevelt faced severe obstacles in his efforts to confront Hitler and the NAZI aggressions.
+There was such a national consensus that Congress passed neutrality acts.
+The strength of American neutrality was such that President Roosevelt faced severe obstacles in his efforts to confront Hitler and the NAZI aggressions even though they were a clear threat to American security.

 Yugoslavia